Common Bathtub Materials: Pros, Cons, and Costs for 2026

 Cast Iron

-What is it: Molten iron poured directly into a bathtub mold, before it is smoothed out then covered in a layer of enamel.
+What it is: Molten iron poured into a bathtub mold, smoothed, and then coated with a layer of enamel.

 Cultured Marble